-Using of radioactive sources is connected to production of radioactive waste.
-The goal of nuclear industry is minimalization of amount of radioactive waste.
-The key question is assessment, if concrete piece of waste is radioactive waste or not.
-When yes, second question is if is possible to transform of radioactive waste into non-radioactive waste.
-This assessment is not trivial, because measuring of radioactivity is not easy and exact due to statistical behavior of radioactivity and many influencing factors.
+The use of radioactive sources is connected to production of radioactive waste.
+One of the goals of nuclear industry is minimalization of radioactive waste.
+The key question is assessment, whether a concrete piece of waste is radioactive waste or not.
+When it is, the following question is, whether it is possible to transform that radioactive waste into non-radioactive waste.
+This assessment is not trivial, because measuring of radioactivity is not easy and exact due to statistical behavior of radioactivity and many other influencing factors.

 Free release process is defined in Czech laws due to safety aspects.
-The basic law is act number 263/2016 Collection, named Atomic Act.
-Characterization of radioactive sources is defined in decree number 422/2016 Collection on radiation protection and security of a radioactive source.
+The basic law is the Act number 263/2016 Collection, named Atomic Act.
+Characterization of radioactive sources is defined in the decree number 422/2016 Collection on radiation protection and security of a radioactive source.
 Characterization is radionuclide specific.
-It means that knowing of concrete radionuclides, amount and distribution are necessary.
+It means that identification of concrete radionuclides, their amount and distribution are necessary.

-Odpovědět

-Možnosti příspěvku
+The text is very good from the factual and grammatical point of view, the changes made are purely to improve its stylistic quality, the meaning is kept same.